-We will mail you, without charge, a copy of our annual report on form 10-K for the fiscal year ended December 28, 2012, including the consolidated financial statements, schedules and list of exhibits, upon written request.
-Requests should be sent to: Willdan Group, Inc., 2401 East Katella Avenue, Suite 300, Anaheim, California 92806, ATTN: Investor Relations.
-The annual report on Form 10-K is also available at www.willdan.com.
+We will mail you, without charge, a copy of our annual report on Form 10-K for the fiscal year ended January 2, 2015, including the consolidated financial statements, schedules and list of exhibits, upon written request.
+Requests should be sent to: Willdam Group, Inc., 2401 East Katella Avenue, Suite 300, Anaheim, California 92806, ATTN: Investor Relations.
+The annual report on Form 10-K is also available at www.willdam.com.